• Home

 Spicy Korean Cold Noodle Salad

 If you enjoy a little heat and love Korean flavors, you need to give this Spicy Korean Cold Noodle Salad a try!
-This is my version of Korean bibim naengmyeon for the summer!
+This is my version of Korean bibim guksu for the summer!
 I love adding mixed greens and a hard boiled egg on top!
 Mix everything up together and enjoy!

 And for everyone who attended last night, thank you!
 It was so great to meet everyone and I hope you guys make this at home soon!